Price Index 6m Momentum & Earnings Yield investment strategy

-Earnings Yield (Earnings before Interest and Taxes (EBIT) / Enterprise Value) is one of the best, if not the best single investment ratio you can use.
-You can compare it to other ratios, over most time periods, and it will nearly always give you the best return.
+Earnings Yield (Earnings before Interest and Taxes (EBIT) / Enterprise Value) is one of the best, if not the best valuation ratio you can use.
+Numerous research reports have compared it to other ratios, over most time periods, and it will nearly always give you the best return.

-Here are the back tested returns you could have earned if you used the strategy to invest in Europe over the 12 year period 13 June 1999 to 13 June 2011.
+For example, here are the back tested returns you could have earned if you used Earnings Yield to invest in Europe over the 12 year period 13 June 1999 to 13 June 2011.

 Source: Quantitative Value Investing in Europe: What works for achieving alpha

-Q1 (Quintile 1) represents the cheapest 20% of companies in terms of EY and Q5 (quintile 5) the most expensive in terms of earnings yield.
+Q1 (Quintile 1) represents the cheapest 20% of companies in terms of Earnings Yield (EY) and Q5 (quintile 5) the most expensive.

 Best for medium to large companies

-As you can see the strategy worked best for medium and large companies.
+As you can see the strategy worked best for medium and large companies (look at the Q1 returns).

 Before I show you how you can improve this investment strategy first some information on how we tested.